genielabs/HomeGenie/HomeGenie/Externals/raspberry-sharp/README.md

 You can easily add a reference to it in your Visual Studio projects using the **[Raspberry.IO.GeneralPurpose Nuget](https://www.nuget.org/packages/Raspberry.IO.GeneralPurpose)**.

 It currently support the following features:

+Low-level:

-+ Access to GPIO pins through memory (using [BCM2835 C Library](http://www.open.com.au/mikem/bcm2835/)) or file (native) drivers
++ Access to GPIO pins through in 3 flavors: basic (using files), through memory, and full (memory with support for edge detection through "pseudo-interrupt").
+By default, full driver is used.
 + Addressing through **processor pin number or connector pin number**
++ Pin assignment of various Raspberry Pi revisions (as of 2013-09, **Raspberry Pi model B rev1 and rev2 as well as Raspberry Pi model A**, including rev2 P5 connector)
++ Controlled use of resources using a IDisposable component and ability to use edge detection instead of polling
++ Support sub-millisecond polling of input pins

+High-level:

 + Giving custom name to pins for more readable code
-+ Various Raspberry Pi revisions, for now **Raspberry B rev1 and rev2**, including rev2 P5 connector
-+ Easy-of-use, declarative configuration of pins.
++ Easy-to-use, declarative configuration of pins.
 Ability to revert the polarity (1/0) of pins; ability to **use an input pin as a switch button**
-+ Firing of **events when pin status change** (input as well as output)
++ Firing of **events when pin status change** (input as well as output), using polling
 + **High-level behaviors** for output pins, including *blink*, *pattern* and *chaser*

-+ Controlled use of resources using a IDisposable component
-+ Support sub-millisecond polling of input pins
+### Raspberry.IO.SerialPeripheralInterface

 + Preliminary support for SPI through Raspberry.IO.SerialPeripheralInterface assembly
++ Includes SPI samples for MCP3008 ADC and MCP4822 DAC

+### Raspberry.IO.InterIntegratedCircuit

 + Preliminary support for I2C through Raspberry.IO.InterIntegratedCircuit assembly
-+ Includes SPI samples for MCP3008 ADC and MCP4822 DAC, I2C sample for MCP23017 I/O expander, as well as samples for HD44780 LCD display and HC-SR04 distance detector
++ Includes I2C sample for MCP23017 I/O expander

+### Raspberry.IO.Components

++ Preliminary support for various components through Raspberry.IO.Components assembly
++ Includes samples for
+	- HD44780 LCD display
+    - HC-SR04 distance detector
+    - Pca9685 PWM LED Controller (as used in the [Adafruit 16-Channel 12-bit PWM/Servo Driver](http://www.adafruit.com/products/815))

+Parts of Raspberry# IO are inspired by [BCM2835 C Library](http://www.airspayce.com/mikem/bcm2835/) and Gordon Henderson's [WiringPi](http://wiringpi.com/).